Aravind00033/VLSI-LAB-EXP-1/README.md

-# VLSI-LAB-EXPERIMENTS
-## AIM:
+**SIMULATION AND IMPLEMENTATION OF LOGIC GATES , ADDER AND SUBTRACTOR**

+**AIM:**

-To simulate and synthesis Logic Gates,Adders and Subtractor using Xilinx ISE.
+To simulate and synthesis Logic Gates,Adders and Subtractor using Vivado 2023.2.

-## APPARATUS REQUIRED:
-Xilinx 14.7 Spartan6 FPGA

-## PROCEDURE:
+**APPARATUS REQUIRED:**

+Vivado 2023.2

+**PROCEDURE:**

-STEP:1 Start the Xilinx navigator, Select and Name the New project.
+STEP:1 Start the Vivado, Select and Name the New project.

 STEP:2 Select the device family, device, package and speed.

 STEP:3 Select new source in the New Project and select Verilog Module as the Source type.

 STEP:4 Type the File Name and Click Next and then finish button.
 Type the code and save it.

-STEP:5 Select the Behavioral Simulation in the Source Window and click the check syntax.
+STEP:5 Select the Behavioural Simulation in the Source Window and click the check syntax.

 STEP:6 Click the simulation to simulate the program and give the inputs and verify the outputs as per the truth table.
-STEP:7 Select the Implementation in the Sources Window and select the required file in the Processes Window.
-STEP:8 Select Check Syntax from the Synthesize XST Process.
-Double Click in the Floorplan Area/IO/Logic-Post Synthesis process in the User Constraints process group.
-UCF(User constraint File) is obtained.
-STEP:9 In the Design Object List Window, enter the pin location for each pin in the Loc column Select save from the File menu.
-STEP:10 Double click on the Implement Design and double click on the Generate Programming File to create a bitstream of the design.(.v) file is converted into .bit file here.
-STEP:12 Load the Bit file into the SPARTAN 6 FPGA STEP:11 On the board, by giving required input, the LEDs starts to glow light, indicating the output.

-## Logic Gates:

-### Logic Diagram :
+**LOGIC GATES:**

+**LOGIC DIAGRAM:**

 ![image](https://github.com/navaneethans/VLSI-LAB-EXPERIMENTS/assets/6987778/ee17970c-3ac9-4603-881b-88e2825f41a4)

-### Verilog Code:
+**VERILOG CODE:**

 ```
 module logicgate (a,b,andgate,orgate,xorgate,nandgate,norgate,xnorgate,notgate);
 input a,b;